 South Philly Barbacoa

-Cristina Martinez’s lamb barbacoa tacos turned a small South Philly eatery with limited hours and only a couple of items on the menu into a major destination spot.
-Martinez and her husband, Ben Miller, have since moved operations into a bigger space in the Italian Market.
-The tacos are as excellent as ever, but the hours are still limited — it’s only open Saturday and Sunday — so expect a line (it usually moves quickly).
+Cristina Martinez’s lamb barbacoa tacos turned a small South Philly eatery with limited hours and only a couple of items on the menu into a major destination.
+Martinez has since moved operations into a bigger space in the Italian Market and has expanded into a second restaurant, Casa Mexico, which offers a broader array of offerings.
+The tacos are as excellent as ever, and the hours are still limited — South Philly Barbacoa only opens Saturday through Monday, so expect a line, though it usually moves quickly.

-With a name like Mole Poblano, ordering anything with Ynes Sandoval’s signature mole sauce is an easy decision, but grab a few tacos too.
-Along with traditional fillings like steak and carnitas, this Italian Market eatery offers lengua (tongue) tacos.
+The name Mole Poblano tells you that ordering anything with Ynes Sandoval’s signature mole sauce is an easy decision, but grab a few tacos too.
+Along with traditional fillings like steak and carnitas, this Italian Market eatery offers excellent lengua tacos.

 Juan Carlos Romero is famous for his tacos al pastor, which he’s been cooking in Philly for a while — first in the Italian Market and now in his newer Point Breeze restaurant.
-With a couple dozen taco options on the menu, it’ll take a few trips to order them all.
+The menu features a couple dozen taco options, so it’ll take a few trips to order them all.

 Los Cuatro Soles

-On E. Passyunk Avenue, Jennifer Zavala’s birria tacos, churros, and tamales are all rich, satisfying, and fun to eat in the vibrant space in South Philly.
-The queso birria ramen comes with birria tacos on the side for dipping in consomé, and you’ll never go wrong with the decision to order vegan.
-Zavala has nailed plant-based tacos better than most.
+Jennifer Zavala’s birria tacos, churros, and tamales are all rich, satisfying, and fun to eat in this vibrant space on East Passyunk Avenue in South Philly.
+The queso birria ramen comes with birria tacos on the side for dipping in consomé, though you’ll never go wrong with a vegan order, as Zavala has nailed plant-based tacos.

 La Virgen de las Nieves Mexican Restaurant

-This unassuming South Philly taqueria hits all the right notes, as evidenced with the tacos dorados: crispy-fried rolled tacos filled with chicken, steak, chorizo, or mashed potatoes.
-While the space bills itself as a grocery, there are a handful of tables up front for eating in.
+La Virgen de las Nieves Mexican Restaurant hits all the right notes, as evidenced by the tacos dorados: crispy-fried rolled tacos filled with chicken, steak, chorizo, or mashed potatoes.
+The unassuming South Philly taqueria has a handful of tables up front for dining in.

 Serving generous portions in a cheerful space, Los Gallos is a neighborhood staple for good reason.
-There’s no shortage of worthwhile taco options on the huge menu at this casual South Philly spot.
+There’s no shortage of worthwhile taco options on the huge menu at this casual South Philly charmer.